 The Purpose of the Wilderness Tabernacle: Wood, Oil, Spices, and Onyx Stones

-This is part eight of the Tabernacle series that will examine the final four requested items on God's list for building this structure beginning with the Shittim wood.
+This article will examine the final four requested items on God's list for building this structure beginning with the Shittim wood.

 Trees or wood in Scripture are symbolic of human life and, in the case of the Tabernacle, will represent the humanity of Christ.

 According to Glen Carpenter, in his book Connections, the Shittim tree, sometimes called the Acacia, is a desert tree that has the ability to survive in the most barren and difficult conditions.

 I will plant in the wilderness the cedar and the acacia tree,

 The myrtle and the oil tree . . .

 — Isaiah 41:19-21